 Teaching materials for Sustained Attention program

-This teaching material is designed to teach children sustained attention through activities, and then by systematically generalizing to activities across environments and situations.
+This teaching material is designed to teach children to sustain attention through activities, and generalize concepts related to zoo animals and surroundings.

-- Helps develop the most fundamental learning how to learn skill.
+- Helps develop fundamental Learning How to Learn skill.

 - Increases duration of attending to environmental stimuli.